TheMarex/ba-thesis/ba.md

 In a real mechanical system large jerks will lead to oszillations, which will disturbe the system.
 Thus the performence index should also try to limit the applied jerk.

-Another problem becomes apparent when you think about the nature of a controller:
+Another problem is caused by the very nature of a controller:
 The controller starts to act *after* we have a deviation from our reference ZMP trajectory.
 Trying make this lag as small as possible can lead to very high velocities, which might not be realizable by motors of a robot.
 However we have at least limited knowledge of the future reference trajectory.
 This knowledge can be leveraged